Ohio Personal Injury Attorney

 In the event that the traumatic brain injury results in death, a surviving spouse or next of kin has the right to file for these damages on behalf of the injured victim.
 These are emotional times where the guidance of our law firm can be of great assistance to a grieving family.

 We are a premier personal injury and wrongful death law firm in Columbus, Ohio as well as Upper Arlington, Dublin, Grove City, Reynoldsburg, Gahanna, Westerville, Worthington, Hilliard, and throughout the State of Ohio.

 Let Bressman Law be your advocate.
-To schedule a free consultation to review your case and learn more about your legal options for recovery from a serious injury or loss of life, contact a Columbus personal injury attorney today at 614-538-1116.
+To schedule a free consultation to review your case and learn more about your legal options for recovery from a serious injury or loss of life, contact our injury attorneys today at 877-538-1116.